mnie-fallback/MNie.github.io/aboutme.md

 Hi,

-my name is Michał Niegrzybowski I'm a .Net developer, I finished Informatics on Gdańsk University of Technology (GUT).
+my name is Michał Niegrzybowski I'm a .Net developer, I finished Informatics at Gdańsk University of Technology (GUT).
+I'm currently working for [IHS Markit](http://ihsgdansk.com/) as a software engineer.

 ### More information